Smallsword Symposium

 Booking and Payment

-Tickets cost £150 per person and can be purchased from our online shop.
+Tickets cost £150 per participant and can be purchased easily and securely from our online shop.

 You must be aged 18 years or over to attend the event.
 Participants must adhere to our safety standards and rules.
 All sales are subject to our terms of use.